postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You must be an Editor on an API, collection, or environment, the Workspace Admin, Partner Manager, or a Super Admin to move an element to a Partner Workspace.

+To move an element to a different workspace, do the following:

 1. In the sidebar, select the element you want to move.
 Then select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> > **Move**.

 1. Use the search bar to find the workspace you'd like to move the element to, or filter by workspace visibility by selecting the filter icon <img alt="Filter icon" src="https://assets.postman.com/postman-docs/icon-filter.jpg#icon" width="16px">.